 The Coastguard Safety Identification scheme

-The Coastguard Safety Identification Scheme (CSIS) is a free initiative that allows you to register crafts with us that are not included in our local vessel registry.
+The Coastguard Safety Identification Scheme (CSIS) is a free initiative that allows you to register crafts up to five metres with us that are not included in our local vessel registry.
 They include:

 - kite surfs

 - paddle boards

 It can be difficult for us to locate or get information on the owners of craft or equipment, which are lost and come ashore or are found adrift in our territorial waters if they are not showing some sort of registration or identification.
 This can result in unnecessary search and rescue operations.
 Registering items with our Coastguard Safety Identification Scheme will allow us to confirm that there is no risk to safety of life at sea and has the added advantage of reuniting owners with their equipment or vessel.

 When you have registered, we will send you a sticker with a unique number to put on your equipment, which will quickly allow us to identify and contact the owner or emergency contact number should a registered item be found.

 We can’t register anything that should be registered under the Harbours (Inshore Safety) (Jersey) Regulations 2012.
 Any vessel that meets the criteria below must, by law, be registered with the Marine Leisure Centre: